Beliathal/QFILHelper/README.md

 	C:\Users\Your User Name\AppData\Roaming\Qualcomm\QFIL\

-⚑ When flashing firmware, the files must be placed in Flash subfolder and named in compliance with the following patterns:</li>
+⚑ When flashing firmware, the files must be placed in the "Flash" subfolder and named in compliance with any of the following formats:</li>

 	lun#_partition_$.bin | parition_$.bin | partition.bin | lun#.bin | lun#_complete.bin